citp/privacy-policy-historical/a/al/all/allianz.com.au.md

 We may make changes to this Privacy Policy from time to time for any reason.
 We will publish changes to this Privacy Policy on this website.

-*Allianz means Allianz Australia Limited and its wholly owned subsidiaries, excluding companies operating the following businesses: Club Marine (www.clubmarine.com.au), Hunter Premium Funding (www.hpf.com.au), Ken Tame (www.kentame.com.au), and Primacy (www.primacyua.com.au) which have their own privacy policies.
+*Allianz means Allianz Australia Limited and its wholly owned subsidiaries, excluding companies operating the following businesses: Club Marine ([www.clubmarine.com.au](https://www.clubmarine.com.au/)), Hunter Premium Funding ([www.hpf.com.au](https://www.hpf.com.au/)), Ken Tame ([www.kentame.com.au](https://kentame.com.au/)), and Primacy ([www.pum.com.au](https://www.pum.com.au/)) which have their own privacy policies.
 Overseas subsidiaries have their own privacy policies where required by local privacy laws.
-This Privacy Policy also covers the Allianz Marine & Transit business (www.allianzmarineandtransit.com.au).
+This Privacy Policy also covers the AM&T business ([www.amandtaustralia.com.au](https://www.amandtaustralia.com.au/)) and Allianz Australia Life Insurance Limited for all of its business other than its Allianz Retire+ business for which a different Privacy Policy will apply.